zxul767/ex-machina/content/blog/primes/index.md

 We also found that sometimes the runtime analysis of an algorithm (particularly one involving mathematical objects) can be quite difficult, and without powerful mathematical tools at our disposal, the best we can hope for is some loose upper bounds.
 Quite often, however, that's all we need to make a decision, as we're likely to also run empirical tests anyway.

 Even though the resulting algorithm had much worse time complexity for generating $N$ primes, it did have the advantage of requiring significantly less memory, and of being suitable for applications where getting the next prime quickly is more important than the overall speed of getting $N$ primes.
 Under some strong assumptions related to prime gaps, we concluded that the time to get the next prime in this incremental algorithm was $O(\ln^2 p)$ with $p$ being the last prime generated.

-### Can we have our cake and eat it too?

-After all this analysis, we can't help but wonder if it's possible to make some additional tweaks to this incremental algorithm and make it significantly faster, thus achieving both good space and time complexities.

-As it turns out, by looking carefully at the operation of `PrimeDivisors.has_divisor_for`, it is possible to find a way to reduce the number of checks from $\frac{\sqrt{c}}{\ln{c}}$ down to $\lg{\sqrt{c}}$, significantly improving the time complexity.

-Can you figure out what the necessary change is?

 ## References